 Are you in your first trimester of pregnancy?
 Are you planning to deliver at UPMC Magee-Womens Hospital?
 You may be able to participate in an observational research study to help understand the factors that contribute to a healthy pregnancy.
 Study visits will overlap with your prenatal appointments, delivery, and postpartum care.
 Compensation is provided.

 During pregnancy, many factors can impact the health of a mother and her child.
 The purpose of this study is to learn more about changes that occur in a woman’s body during pregnancy and to better understand what contributes to a healthy pregnancy.
-Researchers hope their findings will lead to better ways to identify, prevent, and treat health conditions affecting women and children in the future.
+We want to learn about factors that could affect you and your baby's health.
+Women can have high blood pressure during pregnancy ("preeclampsia"), give birth early ("preterm labor"), or the baby may be too small ("fetal growth restriction").
+We hope that the findings of this study will lead to better ways to identify, prevent, and treat health conditions affecting women and children in the future.